elendil95/dotfiles/QTile_keys.md

 [^1]: Place active window on the right side of the screen
-[^2]: Floating is a bit buggy, aso its not in the normal list of layouts so you can't toggle through it.
+[^2]: Floating is a bit buggy, aso its not in the normal list of layouts so you can't cycle into it with Mod+Tab.
 [^3]: Workspaces are callled 'groups' in QTile.
 The number of workspaces and their symbols an be changed in the config file, its just a string we iterate through.
 Currently workspaces are digits 1 through 8.
 [^4]: requires exact name of programs to be entered, but can be tab-completed
 [^5]: Not implemented in Qtile but in zsh, only works when working in a terminal.